ABC CK53 is a 40ft Aldous smack built in 1884.

 - 1939 Laid ashore opposite West Mersea

-- 1997 Dug out of mud and towed to a hard for restoration
+- 1997 Dug out of mud and towed to West Mersea hard and moved to a nearby shed for restoration